Economic Bulletin May 2019

 The Green Book: Current Economic Trends

-The consumer sentiment index (CSI) rose for the third consecutive month in February, up 2 points to 99.5, and the business sentiment index (BSI) improved 2 points to 69.
-The BSI outlook for March jumped 11 points to 76.
+The April consumer sentiment index (CSI) improved 1.8 points to 101.6, a fifth increase in a row, and the business sentiment index (BSI) improved 2 points to 75, the outlook for May climbing 1 point to 77.

-The cyclical indicator of the coincident composite index fell in January, as well as the cyclical indicator of the leading composite index, by 0.1points and 0.4points, respectively, compared to a month ago.
+The cyclical indicator of the coincident composite index fell 0.1 points in March, as well as the cyclical indicator of the leading composite index, to 98.5 and 98.2, respectively.

-In February, KOSPI declined and the won weakened.
+In April KOSPI went down in the latter half of the month and the won continued to weaken.
 Treasury bond yields fluctuated.

 Economic News Briefing